Walters State Community College

 The college serves ten predominantly rural East Tennessee counties, located in the area of the Clinch and Great Smoky Mountains with five campuses totaling approximately 6,200 degree-seeking, commuting students.
-The college offers over 100 programs of study, ranging from transfer programs to four-year universities, to two-year associates and technical certificate programs.
+The college offers over 100 programs of study, ranging from transfer programs to four-year universities to associate degree programs and technical certificates.

 History

 In 1957, the Pierce-Albright Report was presented to the Tennessee legislature, detailing situations of higher education in the state.
 It showed many citizens of the state of Tennessee to be without sufficient access to colleges and universities, and led to the allocation of $200,000 in 1963 to implement the recommendations of the report.

 The State Board of Education developed a plan to locate community colleges in the underserved regions of Tennessee within a reasonable distance of travel to the majority of residents in each region.
 In 1965, the Tennessee General Assembly certified the establishment of the first wave of these institutions.
 In 1970, Walters State Community College became the sixth college created in this process, named for former U.S. Senator Herbert S. Walters who was responsible for the development of a community college in Morristown.

-Walters State was accredited by the Southern Association of Colleges in 1972, and received reaffirmation of accreditation in 1976, 1987 and 1997.

 In 2017, a hiking-mountain biking trail system would be constructed at the main campus at a natural area surrounding the college's public safety complex.